Recipe Overview

 • Wet hands and shape chicken mixture evenly around 5 to 6 skewers (if using wood, make sure to soak them in water for a couple hours first).

-• Broil for 8-10 minutes, turning once, or until cooked through and golden brown.
+• Broil for 8 to 10 minutes, turning once, or until cooked through and golden brown.

 Notes

-• These are fragile and slightly difficult to form around the skewers, so they probably won’t work on the grill.
+• Cooking tip: The meat mixture is quite soft and slightly difficult to form around the skewers, so they probably won’t work on the grill.
 The broiler adds that same great grilled flavor without the risk of your kofta falling through the grill grates.
+If you prefer to grill them, I would omit the Greek yogurt from the recipe.

 Video